-The other day, I roamed the aisles of CVS and picked up the same Crest toothpaste I've been buying for years.
+The other day, I roamed the aisles of CVS and picked up the same toothpaste I've been buying for years.

 I didn't think twice about it.
 I made the purchase on auto-pilot.
-I didn't consider testing out a different brand, or purchasing one from another retailer.
+I didn't consider testing out a different brand or purchasing one from another retailer.

 What is product classification?

-Consumer Product Classification
+Product Classification in Marketing

 Let's dive into each one in more detail.

 1. Convenience Goods

 Like the Crest toothpaste example, convenience goods are products that consumers purchase repeatedly and without much thought.

 Once consumers choose their brand of choice, they typically stick to it unless they see a reason to switch, such as an interesting advertisement that compels them to try it or convenient placement at the checkout aisle.